fefas/blog/src/_posts/2024-01-03-project-pivotal-partnership-integration.md

 ## Technical Context

-To bring this partnership to life, the company needed to create a public HTTP API that complied with the partner's endpoint interfaces specification.
-It looked like:
+To bring this partnership to life, we needed to create a public HTTP API that complied with the spcification our new partner has handed over to us and it looked like:

 ```
 POST /start-payment
 POST /authorize-payment
 GET /autorized-payments/{id}
-...
+POST /...
 ```

-The entire specification included around 10 REST-like endpoints with clearly defined request and response bodies.
-Additionally, there were strict response time limits that required our attention.
+The entire specification included around 10 REST-like endpoints with request and response clearly defined.
+Additionally, there were a response time limits, but nothing crazy.
 Pretty straightforward, right?

 The company's existing architecture followed a microservices-like approach, using both asynchronous and synchronous communication methods.
 While most